In CleanMyMac X, suspicious are the applications developed or hosted in Russian

 Surely, developers of suspicious Russian apps may reside in other countries or hide their origin.
 For such occasions, we maintain the Suspicious Apps Database, which is based on the criteria below.

-Criterion 2.
-Application data is stored or processed on servers, located in Russia or Belarus
+Criterion 3.
+Application data is stored or processed on servers located in Russia or Belarus

-The legislation of these countries allows governments and affiliated agencies to access vast amounts of private or commercial information, stored on local servers, without user consent or a judicial order.
-Thus, when you use apps hosted in Russia and Belarus, your data is under high risk of exposure.
+The legislation of these countries allows governments and affiliated agencies to access vast amounts of private or commercial information stored on local servers, without user consent or a judicial order.
+Thus, when you use apps hosted in Russia and Belarus, your data is at high risk of exposure.

 MacPaw doesn’t consider this criterion as decisive.
 However, we’re using it as an extra proof or an aggravating circumstance for adding an app to the Suspicious Apps Database.